Pseudo-rotations vs. Rotations: Introduction and main results

 \subsection{Introduction}

-In this paper we continue the study of Hamiltonian pseudo-rotations of $\CP^n$ started in \cite{GG:PR} and focus on the conjecture that the fixed point data (the actions and the eigenvalues of the linearization) of a pseudo-rotation exactly matches that data for a suitable unique true rotation.
-We show that this is indeed the case in many instances, e.g., for strongly non-degenerate pseudo-rotations of $\CP^2$.
-(Even in dimension two, this is ultimately a highly non-trivial fact, although in this case it is a rather simple consequence of known results; see Section \ref{sec:2D}.)
+In this paper we continue the study of Hamiltonian pseudo-rotations of $\CP^n$ started in \cite{GG:PR} and focus on the conjecture that the fixed point data (the actions and the linearized flow as an element of $\tSp(2n)$ up to conjugation) of a pseudo-rotation exactly matches that data for a suitable unique true rotation, i.e., an element of a Hamiltonian circle action.
+We show that this is indeed the case in many instances, e.g., for strongly non-degenerate pseudo-rotations of $\CP^2$, but possibly with some exceptions.
+(Even for $\CP^1$ this is ultimately a highly non-trivial fact, although in this case it easily follows from known results; see Section \ref{sec:2D}.)
 As a consequence, while the two maps can have very different dynamics, it is unlikely that they can be distinguished by Floer theoretical and even more generally by symplectic topological methods.

+The existence of a matching rotation is a consequence of symplectic topological restrictions on the fixed-point data of pseudo-rotations and rather involved combinatorics, which works for, roughly speaking, almost all but not all sets of the fixed-point data.
+In fact, already for $\CP^2$, there do exist sets of the fixed-point data that meet these restrictions but cannot come from a true rotation.
+In other words, there are no known symplectic topological obstructions to the existence of pseudo-rotations with the fixed-point data not matching any rotation.
+We call them \emph{ghost pseudo-rotations}.

+This fact points at the possibility that the connection between rotations and pseudo-rotations is much weaker than currently thought.
+For instance, ghost pseudo-rotations cannot come from any known variant of the conjugation method.
+A similar phenomenon must occur for all $\CP^{n>1}$, but when $n>2$ the combinatorics gets very complicated and the fixed-point data of ghost pseudo-rotations become difficult to be described explicitly.
+If ghost pseudo-rotations exist for $\CP^n$, it is entirely possible that there are manifolds that admit pseudo-rotations but not true rotations.